- As low as $224/Night

 - Approximately 930 square feet

 Welcome to Vista Blue - Myrtle Beach, an airy 2-bedroom, 2-bathroom condo.
-The impressive outdoor balcony overlooks one of the community pools providing a relaxing spot.
+The striking outdoor balcony overlooks one of the community pools providing a relaxing spot.
 Located a short walk to the beach or Ocean Annie's Beach Bar.
 Foodies and shopaholics will savor the variety of culinary delights and shopping venues close by.
 Golf enthusiasts can't miss out on the many local golf courses.

 Community Conveniences: Hot Tub, Sauna, Harry the Hats, a famed neighborhood restaurant with entirely equipped bar, pool tables, and outdoor dining, playground, corn hole, covered gazebos, tennis court.